PRIZM-Experiment/prizm-data-wrangling/README.md

 mdb.load(selection='./selections/2018_100MHz_EW.p')
 ```

-The data is returned in NumPy arrays organized in a nested dictionary structure.
-The key hierarchy in the resulting dictionary is shown below for the data loaded by referencing the `../selections/2018_100MHz_EW.p` pickle file – a similar hierarchy results when data associated with different categories, instruments, or channels are loaded.
+The data is returned in the form of NumPy arrays and organized in a nested dictionary structure.
+The key hierarchy in the resulting dictionary is shown below for the curated data selection loaded above – a similar hierarchy results when data associated with different categories, instruments, or channels are loaded.
 ```python
 {
     '100MHz':